 Sometimes a ghost town may still have inhabitants.
 The town's population has dwindled drastically from its heyday.
 So the term "ghost town" is applied there, as a comparison.
 Occasionally people refer to Tombstone Arizona as a ghost town!
 I'm not sure why?!
 Except for that definition I just mentioned.
 We know many people who have been living here, (as well as us!) after all!

 When Tombstone AZ was a booming silver mining town, in 1882, the population was up to 6000.
 Today's population is a little over 1300.
 I think those among the 1300 don't think of it as a ghost town!

 But there are many ghost towns throughout the West, and nearby to Tombstone Arizona.
 We've traveled to quite a few, especially in the Southeastern Arizona area.
 We'll suggest visits to those here.

-If you're traveling through Arizona, many places have old ruins of former towns to visit.
+If you’re traveling through Arizona, many places have old ruins of former towns to visit.
 These storied places are great stops for you.
-We'll start with those closest to our home in Tombstone - the ones we know best!
+We’ll start with those closest to Tombstone Arizona – the ones we know best!

 Old photos of Charleston show the nice little town that it was around the year 1885.
 It's located on the West bank of the San Pedro River.
 Take the Charleston Road out of Tombstone, toward Sierra Vista.
 When you see a parking area on your left, pull in.
 This is part of the San Pedro Riparian Area.

 When it was a living town about 400 people were there.
 First built in 1879 as a support town for Millville’s stamp mill across the river.
 It met its demise by 1888 when Tombstone’s mines were flooding.1

 From the parking area, you have an overgrown hike North.
 It’s about 1 mile total – but through a lot of brush and thorns.
 Cross the road to locate the railroad tracks.
 Follow them until you see the sign pointing to Charleston.

 The first settlement in this area was in the 1700s.
 Native Americans living near there called it Santa Cruz.
 It had been deserted when it was built in 1882 as a railroad and stagecoach terminal town.
 Approximately 100 people lived there.1